 There are no auditions and there is no need to be able to read music.
 The choir learns songs in unison as well as two, three and four part harmony.
 Teaching tracks are posted on the website for members to use to help with their singing practice at home.
 Occasional workshops help develop members’ musicianship skills, vocal technique and confidence.

 Where do we sing?

-The Wing Singers choir meets for hour-long rehearsals on most Sunday evenings during school term time, normally starting at 5pm (doors open at 4:30pm and voice warm-up exercises normally start at 4:45pm) or an hour later in summer months, in the Wing Village Hall, 71 Leighton Road, Wing LU7 0NN (see the Calendar section for specific dates and times).
-Many stay on for an extra 30 minutes to chat and enjoy a cup of tea or coffee.
-The Wing Singers also perform throughout the year at care homes, at weddings and in concerts, carnivals and other special events in and around the local area.
+The Wing Singers choir meets for rehearsals lasting two hours, with an interval, on most Sunday evenings during school term time.
+The normal starting time is 5pm (doors open at 4:30pm and voice warm-up exercises normally start at 4:45pm) and an average of 60 members have attended rehearsals during 2018.
+From time to time The Wing Singers perform at weddings, concerts, carnivals and other special events in and around the local area.

 Newcomers are very welcome to attend any rehearsal – even taking part within the choir – with no obligation, to see if the choir meets their needs.
 Car parking is available both at the Village Hall and in the (free) public car park diagonally across the road.

 The choir’s music repertoire is essentially a mixture of popular and less well-known songs, including those from Broadway hits and West End musicals.
 Popular older songs are also included, together with a very small amount of more serious church music.
 The full listing of our songs is shown on the Repertoire page.
 To give a feel for the happy spirit of both The Wing Singers and the musical repertoire, our repertoire even includes Bring me Sunshine.